 Dental Surgery and Healthcare

-At The Crease line we operate in a partnership with you to determine and then deliver a healthcare cleaning regime centred on the 'National Specifications for Cleanliness in the NHS Primary Care Medical and Dental Premises'.
-The regime will cover all essential areas and key elements within your practice and will help you to prevent cross-contamination and control infection.
+At The Crease line, we operate in a partnership with you to determine and then deliver a healthcare cleaning regime centred on the ‘National Specifications for Cleanliness in the NHS Primary Care Medical and Dental Surgery Premises’.
+The regime will cover all essential areas and key elements within your dental surgery practice and will help you to prevent cross-contamination and control infection.

-Our dental practice cleaning service can include regular cleaning audits to ascertain that the agreed regime is being applied, giving you peace of mind that the best possible service quality is maintained.
+Our dental Surgery cleaning service can include regular cleaning audits to ascertain that the agreed regime is being applied, giving you peace of mind that the best possible service quality is maintained.

 Dedicated and trained staff, no concern over absence and a flexible service matched to your practice’s needs will allow you to concentrate on providing superior patient care knowing your cleaning is in expert hands.
 Allow us to take care of all your dental surgery cleaning needs ensuring we reach the highest standard always.

-If you have concerns that your current cleaning service may fall short of the requirements of the CQC, please contact us for a free, no-obligation consultation.
+If you have concerns that your current dental surgery cleaning service may fall short of the requirements of the CQC, please contact us for a free, no-obligation consultation.

 Call us on 0121 314 8828 or email us on firstname.lastname@example.org